TRADITIONAL LIME MORTAR WORK

 Environmentally Friendly Option

-If you want to learn more about the various types of lime used or for a quote, please call us on 07727 687 535 or email us at james@limewaywiltshire.co.uk.
+If you want to learn more about the various types of lime used, or request a quote, please call us on 01793 378 078 or 07727 687 535, or email us at james@limewaywiltshire.co.uk.